kellyshreeve/insurance/README.md

 ## Source Data

-insurance_us.csv
+<b>Features</b>
   * *gender*: customer's gender
   * *age*: customer's age
   * *salarye*: customer's yearly income
   * *family_members*: number of additional members in the family

+<b>Targets</b>
   * *insurance_benefits*: number of benefits used
+  * *received_benefits*: whether customer received benefits or not

 ## Data Acquisition

-The data were retrieved through HTML parsing and SQL queries of a large database provided by TripleTen.
+The data were provided by TripleTen's Data Science bootcamp.
+The full dataset is loaded into the notebook but is proprietary information and cannot be shared online.

 ## Data Preprocessing